-(2) Surveillance of Internal Information Use
+2. Surveillance of Internal Information Use

 The company has complied with the usage of inside information policy by which all directors, executives and employees including subsidiaries', associated companies' strictly abide with.
-The policy states all directors, executives and employees must not use the inside information of the company or business partners to buy or sell or offer to buy or sell or persuade others to buy or sell or offer to buy or sell or offer to business partners for the benefit of oneself or others or doing business that competes with the company or related businesses although the company may not lose any benefits and must strictly comply with relevant laws.
+The policy states all directors, executives and employees must not use the inside information of the company or business partners to buy or sell or offer to buy or sell or persuade others to buy or sell or offer to buy or sell the company's securities or business partners for the benefit of oneself or others or doing business that competes with the company or related businesses although the company may not lose any benefits and must strictly comply with relevant laws.
 By which the directors and executives have the duty as follows:

-- Report of the first holding of the company' securities and report of changes in securities holding which is included spouses and underage children as well as related parties under section 59 of the Securities and Exchange Act B.E.
+Report of the first holding of the company' securities and report of changes in securities holding which is included spouses and underage children as well as related parties under section 59 of the Securities and Exchange Act B.E.
 2535, within 3 working days from the date of purchase, sale, transfer or acceptance of transfer to the Securities and Exchange Commission (SEC).
-Including prohibit to trade the company's securities during 1 month prior to disclose the financial statements to the public. - Report the changes in securities holding to the Securities and Exchange Commission (SEC) in accordance with the regulations specified by the Securities and Exchange Commission (SEC) together with submitting a copy of the report to the company secretary as a documentary proof on the same day that the report is submitted to the Stock Exchange Commission as evidence. - When receiving insider information that affects the price of securities must suspend the trading of the company's securities for 1 month before the financial statements or internal information are disclosed to the public and do not disclose that significant information to other parties. - Report the company's securities holding to the Board of Directors through the Audit Committee at the end of every quarter.
+Including prohibit to trade the company's securities during 1 month prior to disclose the financial statements to the public.

+- Report the changes in securities holding to the Securities and Exchange Commission (SEC) in accordance with the regulations specified by the Securities and Exchange Commission (SEC) together with submitting a copy of the report to the company secretary as a documentary proof on the same day that the report is submitted to the Stock Exchange Commission as evidence. - When receiving insider information that affects the price of securities must suspend the trading of the company's securities for 1 month before the financial statements or internal information are disclosed to the public and do not disclose that significant information to other parties. - Report the company's securities holding to the Board of Directors through the Audit Committee at the end of every quarter.
 The Audit Committee will consider the securities holding of the directors and report to the Board of Directors under the activities of the Audit Committee every quarter.

-Report on The Company's Securities Holdings of Directors and Executives as of December 31, 2021
+Report on The Company's Securities Holdings of Directors and Executives as of December 31, 2022

-Nui Number of shares (shares)
+Num

-No. Name -Surname 31 December 2020 31 December 2021 increase (decrease) Remark
+No. Name - Surname 31 December 2021 31 December 2022 increase (decrease) Remark

 Director

-1 Pol.Gen.
-Prung Boonpadung - - -
+1 Pol.Gen.Dato' Prung Boonpadung - - -

-2 Mr. Aree Poomsanoh 102,908,600 109,287,800 6,379,200
+2 Mr. Aree Poomsanoh 109,287,800 109,287,800 -

 3 Mr. Taweesak Wangkorkiat 30,500,000 30,500,000 -

 4 Mr. Theera Poomsanoh 12,000,000 12,000,000 -

 5 Mrs. Chankapaw Dissakul 705,768 705,768 -

-6 Mr. Songphol Annanon - - -
+6 Mr. Sawai Chatchairungruang - - -

-7 Mr. Nadith Rodphet - - -
+7 Mr. Cherdpong Siriwit - - -

-Executive •

-8 Mr. Sawai Chatchairungruang - - -
+8 Mr. Banjoed Jareyanukeja - - -

-9 Mr. Warawut Arunothai 200,000 200,000 -
+9 Mr. Sudkhet Kulsarapusit - - -

+10 Mr. Thibdee Mangkalee - - -

+11 Mr. Bannat Nakaphan - - -

+12 Mr. Pat Lapanan - - -

+Executive

-10 Miss Rattakamol Poomsanoh 100,000 100,000 -
+13 Miss Rattakamol Poomsanoh 100,000 100,000 -

-11 Dr. Wutthikorn Threevithayanon 120,000 120,000 -
+14 Dr. Wutthikorn Threevithayanon 120,000 120,000 -

-12 Mr. Chiradul Pitaktam 226,000 226,000 -
+15 Mr. Chiradul Pitaktam 226,000 226,000 -

-13 Mr. Vorapong Vibooncharoenkitcha - - -
+16 Mr. Vorapong Vibooncharoenkitcha - - -

-14 Mr. Piyapot Keawjamlong - - -